i2y/langchaingo-mcp-adapter/README.md

 func main() {
     // Create an MCP client using stdio mcpClient, err := client.NewStdioMCPClient(
-        "./an-mcp-server",  // Path to an MCP server nil,                // Additional environment variables if needed )
+        "./an-mcp-server",  // Path to an MCP server executable nil,                // Additional environment variables if needed )
     if err != nil {